 - One scholarship will be awarded to a Shields Valley High School graduate

 The grants will continue each semester until the recipient successfully completes his/her two- or four-year academic program.
-A student who successfully completes a two-year program will be considered for continuance if his/her stated initial goal is a “two-plus-two” academic program (two years at a community college leading to two years in a baccalaureate program).
+A student who successfully completes a two-year program will be considered for a continuance if his/her stated initial goal is a “two-plus-two” academic program (two years at a community college leading to two years in a baccalaureate program).